Concordia survivors mark first anniversary of cruise ship wreck

 Their boat sounded its horn 32 times to salute the dead.

-“After a year we are still traumatized,” said Violet Morreau, a survivor from France, who was in the restaurant area with 10 family members on January 13, 2012, when the ship carrying some 4,200 people hit the rocks.
+“After a year we are still traumatised,” said Violet Morreau, a survivor from France, who was in the restaurant area with 10 family members on Jan.
+13, 2012, when the ship carrying some 4,200 people hit the rocks.

 “No one told us what to do ... we were scared of dying, like the people who did lose their lives, because of somebody else’s recklessness,” Morreau said.